“I feel like smashing something”

-The series drew much of it’s artist edge because of the directors who contributed their stylistic observations of the story telling like Robert Florey, French Screenwriter who was responsible for contributing to The Outer Limits , Alfred Hitchcock Presents and The Twilight Zone as well as assistant director on Murders In The Rue Morgue and the 1946 film The Beast With 5 Fingers yet another take of the Orlac saga.
-John Brahm had directed the 1944 version of The Lodger and Hangover Square.
+The series drew much of its artist edge because of the directors who contributed their stylistic observations of the storytelling like Robert Florey, a French Screenwriter who was responsible for contributing to The Outer Limits, Alfred Hitchcock Presents, and The Twilight Zone as well as assistant director on Murders In The Rue Morgue and the 1946 film The Beast With 5 Fingers yet another take of the Orlac saga.
+John Brahm directed the 1944 version of The Lodger and Hangover Square.
 Much of the overall tone of the series combined elements of film noir and classical horror.
-The shadowy gray toned cinematography created so much of the atmospherics for some of the most memorable episodes in the series.
+The shadowy gray-toned cinematography created so much of the atmospherics for some of the most memorable episodes in the series.
 Pigeons From Hell is yet another story adapted from Weird Tales Magazine.
-This episode was directed by John Newland of One Step Beyond, a television series consisting of half hour episodes that were purported to be based on true paranormal events.
-Some other notable directors who contributed their work to the series was the ever versatile Ida Lupino , Arthur Hiller , Lazlo Benedak, (The Wild One ’53) Hershel Daugherty , Paul Henreid, Douglas Heyes and Jules Bricken.
+This episode was directed by John Newland of One Step Beyond, a television series consisting of half-hour episodes that were purported to be based on true paranormal events.
+Some other notable directors who contributed their work to the series were the ever-versatile Ida Lupino, Arthur Hiller, Lazlo Benedak, (The Wild One ’53) Hershel Daugherty, Paul Henreid, Douglas Heyes, and Jules Bricken.

 THRILLER’S musical compositions seemed to be sculpted perfectly for each episode, underscoring the haunting and poignant quality of each story in such an evocative way that the music itself became integral to the narrative.
 The subtly intrinsic emotional quality in each of the arrangements help forge a climate of the distinctive theater of dramatic and unearthly chills.

-Together the confluence of all these elements contributed to a show that often pushed the boundaries of what you might expect from a 1960’s television series.
-It’s moody, compelling and haunting quality, have not been duplicated on any other anthology series of it’s type to date.
-Although I also feel passionately about The Outer Limits for much of the same reasons, a show philosophizing on morality with a very science fiction lens.
+Together the confluence of all these elements contributed to a show that often pushed the boundaries of what you might expect from a 1960s television series.
+Its moody, compelling, and haunting quality, has not been duplicated on any other anthology series of its type to date.
+Although I also feel passionate about The Outer Limits for much of the same reasons, a show philosophizing on morality with a very science fiction lens.
 I plan on covering that series in depth as well.
 Alfred Hitchcock Presents & The Alfred Hitchcock Hour was a fabulous mystery series that also merged noir with suspense.
 This is another show I’ll be talking about in the future.
 Yet THRILLER holds a special fascination for me, partly due to my enduring love for Boris Karloff.

 Also notable is Jack Barron’s make-up on the series, including The Incredible Doktor Markesan~